 How to Decode and Inspect JWT Tokens

 JSON Web Tokens (JWTs) are the most common way to handle authentication in modern web applications.
-When something goes wrong with auth — a user gets logged out unexpectedly, permissions are wrong, or an API returns 401 — decoding the JWT is usually the first debugging step.
+When something goes wrong with auth, a user gets logged out unexpectedly, permissions are wrong, an API returns 401, decoding the JWT is usually the first debugging step.
+Understanding the three parts of a JWT, the standard claims, the algorithms it can be signed with, and the common pitfalls turns auth debugging from voodoo into a routine check.

 What is inside a JWT